 Is your business turnover enough to qualify?

-The differs from lender to lender.
-Some lenders allow smaller monthly turnover figures such as £2500 while others only consider businesses that turnover more than £5000 plus per month.
+This differs from lender to lender.
+Some lenders allow smaller monthly turnover figures such as £2500, while others only consider businesses that turnover more than £5000 plus per month.

 How are merchant cash advances calculated?

-Once all the eligibility criteria have been met the lender will offer you an amount which is generally equal to that of your average monthly card transactions.
-Let’s say for example your business turnover £7,000 per month on card sales.
+Once all the eligibility criteria have been met, the lender will offer you an amount that is generally equal to your average monthly card transactions.
+Let’s say, for example, your business turnover £7,000 per month on card sales.
 Most lenders will offer you a £7,000 cash advance.
 Some lenders may provide slightly more than your card takings.
 Again this is down to many factors of your business’s financial health.

 So how much does a merchant cash advance cost?